 “The side effect to me seems to be upset stomach and the feeling of having heartburn,” commented a customer.

-“My migraines came back as soon as I started taking this.
-I started with one at night and felt sick right away,” reported a user.
+“My headaches came back as soon as I started taking this.
+I started with one at night and felt it right away,” reported a user.

 “The first night I tried 3 pills and nothing happened, so the next night I tried 6 again nothing, 3rd night I tried 4 and drank even more water than normal and nothing,” commented a customer.